HongYhong/cocoon/README.md

 (4) the accession number of the dataset

-(5)
+(5)...

-(6)
+(6)...

-How to extract the above informations:
+How to extract the above information:

-(1) search for some key words for omics data.(e.g. sra, eda, gse , geo , data availability ...). result:We get a list of matched article titles.
+(1) search for some key words for omics data.(e.g. sra, eda, gse , geo , data availability ...). result :we get a list of matched article titles.

 expected results: